-A Service level agreement (SLA) is an arrangement between two parties that details the services and deliverables (or fees) each party agree to provide one another.
+A service level agreement (SLA) is an arrangement between two parties that details the services and deliverables (or fees) each party agree to provide one another.
 Typically, you’ll find SLAs in business-to-consumer settings, but they’re also a valuable tactic for synchronizing sales and marketing teams.

 Businesses thrive when sales and marketing teams work together, but often these two groups work in silos with little understanding of each other.
-For example, 55 percent of marketers have no idea what assets their sales teams find helpful.

 Misalignment between sales and marketing teams is more common than you think, and the damages speak for themselves: